Toronto Constructive Dismissal Lawyers

 The onus of proving that an employer’s behaviour or actions were such as to amount to a constructive dismissal rests with the employee.
-The employee must establish, on a balance of probabilities and based upon objective evidence, that the actions and behaviour of the employer amounted to a repudiation of the existing terms of the employment relationship, and constitute a constructive dismissal.
+The employee must establish, on a balance of probabilities and based upon objective evidence, that the actions and behaviour of the employer amounted to a repudiation of the existing terms of the employment relationship, and constituted a constructive dismissal.

 Constructive dismissal disputes can be complex and challenging to prove, generally requiring guidance from a knowledgeable employment lawyer.
 At Grosman Gale Fletcher Hopkins LLP, we have provided such guidance to both employers and employees since 1983.

 Grosman Gale Fletcher Hopkins LLP: Advising Workplace Parties on Constructive Dismissal